LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

 The variable does not need to be added to the session on each request, though it is safe to do so.
 A variable can be removed from a session using the ``session_removeVar`` method.
-This method does not alter a variable's current value, but does prevents the value of the variable from being saved for the session.
+This method does not alter a variable's current value but does prevent the value of the variable from being saved for the session.

 Session Methods
 ===============